Learning Vertex Representations for Bipartite Networks: Experiments

 We purposefully chosen unweighted networks for link prediction, which is usually approached as a classification task that predicts whether a link exists between two vertices; while we use weighted networks for recommendation task, which is a personalized ranking task that aims to provide items of interest for a user.

 \begin{enumerate}[leftmargin=*] \item Unweighted bipartite network.
 We construct two unweighted bipartite networks from Wikipedia and Tencent, respectively.
-Specifically, the Wikipedia dataset contains the edit relationship between authors and pages, which is public accessible\footnote{http://konect.uni-koblenz.de/networks/wikipedia\_link\_en}; The Tencent dataset records the watching behaviors of users on movies in QQlive\footnote{https://v.qq.com/} in one month's time.
+Specifically, the Wikipedia dataset contains the edit relationship between authors and pages, which is public accessible\footnote{http://konect.uni-koblenz.de/networks/edit-enwiki}; The Tencent dataset records the watching behaviors of users on movies in QQlive\footnote{https://v.qq.com/} in one month's time.

 \item Weighted bipartite network.
 We construct other three weighted bipartite network from DBLP, Movielens and VisualizeUs, respectively.
 Specifically, the DBLP\footnote{http://dblp.uni-trier.de/xml/} dataset contains the publish relationship between authors and venues, where the edge weight indicates the number of papers published on a venue by an author; The Movielens\footnote{http://grouplens.org/datasets/movielens/} dataset records the rating behavior of users on movies, where the edge weight denotes the rating score of a user on a movie; The VisualizeUs\footnote{http://konect.uni-koblenz.de/networks/pics\_ti} dataset records the tagging behavior of users on pictures, where the edge describes the number of times of tagging of a user on a picture. \end{enumerate} The statistics of our experimented datasets are summarized in Table~\ref{tab:statistics and metrics}.